initc3/ic3-website/content/partners.md

-# IC3 Partners and Donors
+# IC3 Partners & Sponsors

 IC3 acknowledges and appreciates a generous gift from the VMware Foundation to advance the science and technology of blockchains. <br>